-The Taxpayer Bill of Rights requires, in part, that the Tax Department advise you, in writing, of your rights and obligations during an audit, when you appeal a departmental decision, and when your appeal rights have been exhausted and you need to understand enforcement capabilities available to the department to obtain payment.
-For a complete copy of the information contained in all of these statements, you may obtain Publication 131, Your Rights and Obligations Under the Tax Law, by visiting our website or by calling (see Need help?).
+The Taxpayer Bill of Rights requires, in part, that the Tax Department must advise you, in writing, of:

+- your rights and obligations during an audit, and - your right to appeal a departmental decision.

+The department must also notify you when your appeal rights have been exhausted and advise you of its enforcement capabilities to obtain payment.

+For a complete copy of the information contained in all of these statements, see Publication 131, Your Rights and Obligations Under the Tax Law, visit our website (search: rights) or call us.
+See Need help?.